Skip to main content

 ( over <expr> [, <expr>...] [with <var>=<expr> [, ... <var>[=<expr>]] | <lateral> )

-Note that the parentheses disambiguate a lateral expression from a lateral dataflow operator.
+The parentheses disambiguate a lateral expression from a lateral pipeline operator.

-The lateral expression is evaluated by evaluating each <expr> and feeding the results as inputs to the <lateral> dataflow operators.
+The lateral expression is evaluated by evaluating each <expr> and feeding the results as inputs to the <lateral> pipeline.
 Each time the lateral expression is evaluated, the lateral operators are run to completion, e.g.,

 produces